MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02_Azure Health Bot.md

 1. [] Select the **MCH Application Id** app registration resource.
 Copy and store the **Application (client) ID** for later to use when creating the Dynamics 365 Application User.

-    > [NOTE] Note: ID values have been removed in the screenshot for privacy purposes.
+    > [!NOTE] Note: ID values have been removed in the screenshot for privacy purposes.

     ![Graphical user interface, text, application, email Description automatically generated](./IMAGES/Lab02/L2P26.png)